faustbrian/warden/docs/roles-and-abilities.md

----
-title: Roles and Abilities
-description: Learn how to create roles, grant abilities, and assign permissions in Warden.
----

 Adding roles and abilities to users is extremely easy.
 You do not have to create a role or an ability in advance.
 Simply pass the name of the role/ability, and Warden will create it if it doesn't exist.

 ## Creating Roles and Abilities